30 Great Tequila Brands to Buy in Mexico (with Prices)

 NOM 1123 El Arenal, Jalisco (Los Valles)

 If you are looking for something different, then try the Siembra Valles Ancestral.
 This particular tequila was recommended to me by Ingrid García, bar manager at palReal Café in Guadalajara.
-She is an expert in all things agave and LOVES to share her knowledge of the industry. palReal Café has an excellent selection of quality tequilas if you happen to be in the neighborhood.
+She is an expert in all things agave and LOVES to share her knowledge of the industry. palReal Café has an excellent selection of quality tequilas if you happen to be in Guadalajara.

 Siembra Valles is a part of the Siembra Spirits Group and has been a pioneering force in the push for transparency, traceability, and terroir in tequila.
 Siembra Valles is their expression from the Tequila Valles Region.
 They also produce Siembra Azul in the Altos Region of Jalisco.